Nova Express: Interpretation

 Control is the main theme of the novel, and Burroughs attempts to use language to break down the walls of culture, the biggest control machine.
-He uses inspector Lee to express his own thoughts about the world.
+He uses Inspector Lee to express his own thoughts about the world.
 "The purpose of my writing is to expose and arrest Nova Criminals.
 In Naked Lunch, Soft Machine and Nova Express I show who they are and what they are doing and what they will do if they are not arrested. [...]
 With your help we can occupy The Reality Studio and retake their universe of Fear Death and Monopoly."
-As Burroughs battles with the self, what is human, and what is "reality", he finds that language is the only way to maintain dominance over the "powerful instruments of control," which are the most prevalent enemies of human society.
+As Burroughs battles with the self, what is human, and what is "reality", he finds that language is the only way to maintain dominance over the "powerful instruments of control", which are the most prevalent enemies of human society.

-Criticism
+Reception

 While Naked Lunch was an initial shock to the literary community, Nova Express was considered the end of Burroughs's stylistic experiment and of the Nova Trilogy.
 The novel received more praise on its own, as it was often compared to the other books in the trilogy and Naked Lunch.
 Eric Mottram stated that although "Burroughs's repetitive narcotic and homoerotic fantasies become tedious in sections of his third novel ... it is from these obsessions that his most powerful work develops."